 |RAD 260 Radiography Seminar||3|

 |RAD 265 Clinical Fundamentals IV||1|

 **A minimum grade of a “C” is required in all courses to remain in the program and graduate.

 MONDAY: 8:30AM-10:20AM = RAD 120 (Radiographic Procedures I Lecture); 11:30AM-12:20PM = RAD 115 (Clinical Fundamentals I)

 TUESDAY: 8:30AM-10:20AM = RAD 100 (Intro to Radiography); OPTION 1 = 12:30PM-4:20PM = RAD 120-042 (Rad Procedures I Lab)

 WEDNESDAY: 8:30AM-10:20AM = RAD 105 (Radiography I); 11:30AM-1:20PM = RAD 110 (Rad Protection/Radbio I)

 THURSDAY: OPTION 2 = 8:30AM-12:10PM = RAD 120-041 (Rad Procedures I Lab)

-**If accepted into the Radiography Program for Fall 2013, the general education courses that are required for this semester are BIO 114 (Anatomy/Physiology I Lecture & Lab), & a Math Core Requirement (at least a 2 credit hour course - 100 level or above).
+**If accepted into the Radiography Program for the Fall Semester, the general education courses that are required for this semester are BIO 114 (Anatomy/Physiology I Lecture & Lab), & a Math Core Requirement (at least a 2 credit hour course - 100 level or above).
 If a student has already completed one or both of these courses with a "C" or above, they will not be required to take them again.
 If they have not met this requirement, they must sign up for the required gen ed course/s.
 Please be aware of the days/times of the Radiography Program courses so that scheduling conflicts may be avoided.